For so many weeks George has been so vocal, chatting and laughing every time he was awake and playing.

 Rolling has been taken over, taken over by pushing his arms up and pulling his knees up and putting his bottom up in the air!
-George is incredible to watch, he has great concentration and determination and from 1 week mastering rolling, his next stage happened just the next week.
-While being looked after by my mother, he started pulling up his knees and bottom, then when we got home 2 days later, he was lifting up his torso, arching his back like a seal!
+George is incredible to watch, he has great concentration and determination and from 1 week mastering rolling, his next stage happened just the following week, while being looked after by my mother, he started pulling up his knees and bottom, then when we got home 2 days later, he was lifting up his torso, arching his back like a seal!

 For his sleep, due the heat, I have started to wean him off his loose arm swaddle and out of his wedge for sleeping.
 His room has been getting up to 29 degrees and I have had to strip him off, have got a pedestal fan blowing over him and have been trialing a sleeping bag by ‘Boy + Girl’, a muslin bag that covers their arms but with slightly more movement than my stage 2, loose arm swaddle option.